Harry Gauss: Windsor and Port Huron

-After three seasons as general manager for London City he accepted an offer in 1977 from league rivals Windsor Stars in the capacity of general manager.
-During his tenure in Windsor he secured the services of Jim Townsend as head coach, and fielded a U-21 team as a reserve unit.
-Gauss time with Windsor was short lived as he resigned citing a personality conflict with club president Norm Feuer.
-After his departure head coach Townsend assumed his responsibilities.
+After three seasons as general manager for London City, he accepted an offer in 1977 from league rivals Windsor Stars in the capacity of general manager.
+During his tenure in Windsor, he secured the services of Jim Townsend as head coach and fielded a U-21 team as a reserve unit.
+Gauss's time with Windsor was short-lived as he resigned, citing a personality conflict with club president Norm Feuer.
+After his departure, head coach Townsend assumed his responsibilities.

-In 1981, the Gauss family purchased the franchise rights of Toronto Canadians with intentions of relocating the team to Port Huron, Michigan.
-The NSL league board of directors approved of the transfer with intentions of operating in the 1982 season.
-League president George MacDonald, and commissioner Job Jones inspected Memorial Stadium, and reported their findings to the league members.
+In 1981, the Gauss family purchased the franchise rights of the Toronto Canadians with intentions of relocating the team to Port Huron, Michigan.
+The NSL league board of directors approved the transfer with intentions of operating in the 1982 season.
+League president George MacDonald and commissioner Job Jones inspected Memorial Stadium and reported their findings to the league members.
 Issues arose with obtaining a rental agreement contract with the Port Huron Area School District Board of Education for the usage of Memorial Stadium.
-The main obstacle to the agreement was a district bylaw preventing the usage of school facilities to outside parties.
+The main obstacle to the agreement was a district bylaw preventing the usage of school facilities by outside parties.

-In 2001, Gauss along with several investors submitted a proposal for a Windsor franchise in the Canadian Professional Soccer League.
+In 2001, Gauss, along with several investors, submitted a proposal for a Windsor franchise in the Canadian Professional Soccer League.

 Personal life

-Harry Gauss' father Markus and mother Magdalene migrated with Harry and brother Reinhart from Stuttgart, Germany to Canada in 1958.
+Gauss' father, Markus, and mother, Magdalene, migrated with Harry and brother Reinhart from Stuttgart, Germany, to Canada in 1958.
 Gauss was raised in Ontario following a short stay in Montreal and Winnipeg, while his sister Linda was born in Canada.
 Gauss was married to his wife Kathleen for over 30 years.
-The couple had three sons; Paul, Sean and Ryan.
-His sons were involved in the operation of the club as well with Sean serving as head coach in the 2007 season.
+The couple had three sons: Paul, Sean, and Ryan.
+His sons were involved in the operation of the club, with Sean serving as head coach in the 2007 season.
 Ryan would assume the administrative and managerial duties of the club in 2007.

 His father Markus was born in Filopova, a village in the Kingdom of Yugoslavia, and once settled in London, Ontario he established a masonry construction business.
-He became involved in soccer in 1958-59 originally with the German Canadians FC as a manager-coach.
+He became involved in soccer in 1958–59, originally with the German Canadians FC as a manager-coach.
 In 2003, he was inducted into the Western Ontario Soccer League Hall of Fame.
 In 2005, he was inducted into the London Sports Hall of Fame.
-He died on November 17, 2013 from cancer, while his wife Magdalene died in 2007.
+He died in London, Ontario, on November 17, 2013, from cancer, while his wife, Magdalene, died in 2007.